Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Antithetic MLMC approach for delay equations

 The associated particle system has the form

 with $(W^{i},\xi^{i})$ an independent copy of $(W,\xi)$ for $i \in \mathbb{S}_N$, and

-In the sequel, we will impose model assumptions that guarantee well-posedness of the one point-delay McKean--Vlasov SDE (and the associated particle system) and will also be employed for the analysis of the subsequent numerical scheme.
-We assume that, for any $x,y,x',y' \in\R $ and $\mu,\nu \in \mathcal {P}_2(\R)$: \begin{enumerate} \item[({\bf AAD}$_b^1$)] There exist constants $L_b^1,q_1>0$ such that
+In the sequel, we will present model assumptions that guarantee well-posedness of the one point-delay McKean--Vlasov SDE (and the associated particle system) and will also be employed for the analysis of the subsequent numerical scheme. {We impose the following to hold uniformly in $x,y,x',y' \in\R $ and $\mu,\nu \in \mathcal{P}_2(\R)$.} \begin{enumerate} \item[({\bf AAD}$_b^1$)] There exist constants $L_b^1,q_1 \geq0$ such that